MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-\textbf{track-mjx} implements this approach to learning a neural controller from reference trajectories with abstractions to generalize to any body model (Fig. \hyperref[fig1]{1d}).
-It uses a composable configuration system through Hydra \cite{Yadan2019Hydra} for experimentation and supports extensive logging of the optimization trajectory through Weights \& Biases \cite{Biewald2020-mg}, enabling granular visibility into individual reward terms, system performance, rollout visualizations (Fig. \hyperref[fig1]{1e}) on held-out data and other metrics that facilitate troubleshooting and afford crucial insights when applying this system to new data.
+\texttt{track-mjx} implements this approach to learning a neural controller from reference trajectories as a general strategy that can be used for any given MuJoCo-compatible body model and corresponding reference motion trajectories (\hyperref[fig1]{Fig. 1d,e}).
+It uses a composable configuration system through Hydra \cite{Yadan2019Hydra} for experimentation and supports extensive logging of the optimization trajectory through Weights \& Biases \cite{Biewald2020-mg}, enabling granular visibility into individual reward terms, system performance, rollout visualizations (\hyperref[fig1]{Fig. 1e}) on held-out data, and other metrics that facilitate troubleshooting and provide crucial insights when applying this system to new data.

-Together, this system comprises a full-featured toolkit for neuromechanical emulation that eases the technical barriers to implementing DRL and physics simulation with GPU acceleration.
+Together, this system unifies pose registration, GPU-accelerated physics simulation, and DRL training, lowering the technical barriers to neuromechanical modeling.